 Private Student Loans and Bad Credit

-Since private student loans are based on credit, bad credit can significantly jeopardize your chances of being approved.
-Your credit is represented by a number called a credit score which ranges from 300 to 850.
-Defaulted loans and a high debt to income ratio can damage your credit score while making on time mortgage or car payments and slowly building your credit history with a credit card can improve your credit score.
+There are a number of different credit events that contribute to your credit score.
+Defaulted loans and a high debt-to-income ratio can lower your credit score, while making on time loan payments and building your credit history with a credit card can improve your credit score.

-- With a credit score over 700
+- Has a credit score over 700

-- Who you trust and know well
+- Is someone that you trust and know well

 Applying with a cosigner will help lower your private student loan interest rates and improve your chances of being approved!